 - Note that ECE 110L is a prerequisite for the other core courses.

-- Students with credit for any of these courses (e.g., exact or equivalent course taken to satisfy a requirement of the primary major) may substitute additional upper-level ECE courses.
+- Students with credit for any of these courses (e.g., exact or equivalent course taken to satisfy a requirement of their major(s)) may substitute additional upper-level ECE courses.
 The DUS in ECE must approve such exceptions.

 Upper-level courses (2): Two ECE courses at or above the 300-level